Pralexio/PerplexityIntegration/README.md

 ## 🐛 Known Limitations

-- **Scroll Speed:** Mouse wheel scrolling may feel slower than native browsers.
-This is a known limitation of JCEF with off-screen rendering (required for Windows compatibility) and cannot be fixed at the plugin level.
+- **Scroll Speed (mitigated in v1.9):** JCEF off-screen rendering scrolls slower than a native browser. v1.9 adds a JavaScript-level scroll multiplier (Settings → Tools → Perplexity AI, default 3.0x, range 1.0x – 8.0x) that compensates for most of the slowdown.
+Increase the multiplier if it still feels too slow.
+- **Google / Apple Sign-In:** Google and Apple block OAuth flows inside embedded browsers (CEF/JCEF) as a security policy — this cannot be worked around at the plugin level.
+Use the **email login** (Perplexity sends a one-time code, even for Google-linked accounts) or the **session token** method instead.

 ## ⚙️ Settings

 Access via **Tools → Perplexity AI** or the **⚙ Settings** button in the toolbar:

-- **Session Token:** Manually set your Perplexity authentication token
+- **Session Token:** Manually set your Perplexity authentication token (stored in the IDE's PasswordSafe — OS-encrypted, not in plain XML)
+- **Scroll Speed Multiplier:** Adjust mouse wheel scroll speed inside the panel (1.0x – 8.0x, default 3.0x).
+Applied live, no reload required.
 - **GPU Acceleration:** Enable/disable hardware acceleration (may help with performance on some systems)
 - **Zoom Level:** Persistent zoom setting (also adjustable via toolbar)
+- **Reset Privacy Warning:** Show the send confirmation dialog again on the next "Send to Perplexity" action

 ## 🤝 Contributing